Prometheus59/Catalog/README.md

 This is an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ## Included
-This project has one main Python module app.py which runs the Flask application.
-A SQL database is created using the database_setup.py module and you can populate the database with test data using database_init.py.
+This project has one main Python module project.py which runs the Flask application.
+A SQL database is created using the database_setup.py module and you can choose to populate the database with test data using database_init.py.
 The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
-CSS is stored in the static directory.
+CSS is stored in the static folder.

 ## How to use
 1. Install [Vagrant](https://www.vagrantup.com/) & [VirtualBox](https://www.virtualbox.org/wiki/Downloads)